Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

 \subsection{Long-Term Planning and Interconnection}

 Over the long-term timescales (years to decades), AI data centers are projected to drive a sustained increase in electricity demand, requiring substantial investment in generation capacity, transmission infrastructure, and distribution equipment to maintain an adequate and reliable electricity supply.
-According to the IEA report \cite{iea2024energyai}, global electricity consumption by data centers is projected to more than double by 2030, reaching approximately 945 TWh, with AI workloads expected to be the primary driver of this growth.
-However, many regional grids are incapable of accommodating large-scale data centers without extensive transmission and distribution upgrades, which often require 5-10 years for planning, permitting, and construction~\cite{wmeng2025,lin2024exploding}.
+In practice, many regional grids are incapable of accommodating large-scale data centers without extensive transmission and distribution upgrades, which often require 5-10 years for planning, permitting, and construction~\cite{lin2024exploding}.
 Reference~\cite{lin2024exploding} assessed the 5‑year projections of AI data-center demand across several bulk power grids and found that resource‑adequacy constraints could severely limit their planned growth, particularly in high‑density clusters such as EirGrid in Ireland and Dominion in the U.S. Moreover, AI data centers tend to concentrate in a limited number of regions, driven by low energy prices, available land and water resources, and supportive policy environments.
 For example, in the U.S., fifteen states (notably Virginia, Texas, and California) accounted for an estimated 80\% of the national data center load in 2023 \cite{aljbour2024powering}, as shown in Figure \ref{fig:AI Data Center Load by Region}.
 This geographical concentration effect further intensifies regional grid stress.